 I knew how the story should go, but I couldn’t go on with it.
 It wasn’t really writer’s block; I had all the scenes planned out, I knew exactly what should happen to the smallest detail, but I couldn’t move on with it.
 I had gone through the complete novel outline and had developed the characters fully.
 I still couldn’t go on.

 I concluded it was the writer’s fatigue.
-I’ve been working on two novels at the same time while trying to sprinkle a short story now and then, and posts on my blog as well.
+I’ve been working on two novels at the same time while trying to sprinkle a short story now and then and posts on my blog as well.
 I think my brain just refused to go on.
 That’s why I turned to the technique I want to discuss here: write your ending as soon as you write your beginning.